yoshikiohshima/renkon/README.md

 reevaluated.
 Consequently, you'd see a new `console.log` output added to a sequence like `1110`, `2110`, `3110`...

+Note that Renkon is a different language from JavaScript, though the surface syntax of it draws upon JavaScript.
+In other words, a JavaScript parser can parse any Renkon program but they work differently.

 ## FRP in Nutshell